Alicia Beckford Wassink: Career

-Spectral Overlap Assessment Metric (SOAM)
+SOAM

-Early in her career at the University of Washington, Wassink developed a method of calculating vowel-intrinsic spectral change; that is, the fluctuation of acoustic measurement values (spectra) through the articulation of a single vowel (vowel-intrinsic).
+Early in her career at the University of Washington, Wassink developed a method of calculating vowel-intrinsic spectral change, the spectral overlap assessment metric (SOAM).
+Spectral change is the fluctuation of acoustic measurement values (spectra) through the articulation of a single vowel (vowel-intrinsic).

 Her rationale to develop such a method was from a language change perspective, with an emphasis on studying phonological mergers.
 Because it appeared that the phonetic duration of a vowel played a role in such change, Wassink included duration as a dimension of analysis in order to measure how much overlap articulation of vowels in two potentially merging lexical classes have with each other.
 Rather than using the traditional methods of mapping the first and second formants on a 2-dimensional graph, based on just the "target" of the vowel's articulation, Wassink suggests adding the third dimension of time, in order to capture the fact that there were many points along the way, moving toward the target, hitting the target, and moving away, toward the next articulated segment.
 In order to best map this, Jeremy Waltmunson joined Wassink to develop VOIS3D (Vowel Overlap Indication Software, in 3 Dimensions, pronounced //vɔɪst//), which is a graphing software intended to compare the articulations of vowels.
 This allows the study of vowel trajectories in additional to their plain acoustic values, and—most crucially for her work—the amount of overlap between vowels' articulations.
 Given two tokens, VOIS3D calculates the extent to which there is spectral overlap.
 Nycz & Hall-Lew compare other major methods for measuring phonological mergers (Euclidean distance, mixed effects modelling, and the Pillai-Bartlett trace) with SOAM, and concludes that SOAM provides the benefit of directly showing spectral overlap across a linguistic corpus, specifically where—within the formant space—and with the a third dimension available for comparison such as duration or third formant.
 They also point out flaws, namely that "allophonic and lexical effects can only be dealt with by subsetting the data, and no direct measure of statistical significance is provided", and that "no measure of distance is given".